shauntmcgovern/ShaunPersonalWebsiteJavaScriptHTMLCSS90BBTX-/README.md

   Then from there.
   You build a client to communicate with the server && the server, is where all your fixed && resting information && data is now stored so you can use the client to display, edit && save with your personal client which is what the user sees.
   The client is the webpage.
-The server is a data server && handles your traffic && a list of other things for you housed && owned by a compnay of my choice && I use my personal && designated server space for my client to host on the world wide web.
+The server is a data server && handles your traffic && a list of other things for your client.
+  It is then housed && owned by a company of my choice && I use my personal && designated server space purchased for my client to host on the world wide web.